squirtleDevs/0-eth-scaffold-fun/contracts/4-multisig/my-old-attempts/4a-simpleMultisig/README.md

 ⚔️ \*Side Quest: Extend it into a ⏳ streaming multi-sig: https://github.com/scaffold-eth/sc^affold-eth-examples/tree/streaming-meta-multi-sig
 👩‍👩‍👧‍👧 Extend the mult-sig branch and create a DAO where members “vote” on proposed transactions!

+Welcome to the 👛multisig cohort of the SpeedRunEthereum.com challenges!

+You know how to build a basic dapp with a smart contract, you’ve tackled the DEX…

+This ⛳ challenge is to create your own multisig and deploy it to a live network with a frontend.

+🤔 I would grab a master branch of 🏗scaffold-eth and then cherry pick from this branch: https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig

+🚸 WARNING: there are some weird things in this branch that you don’t need like the transferFunds (instead of just sending value in the call) So the UI even has some extra weirdness.

+⚽️ GOALS 🥅

+[ ] can you edit and deploy the contract with a 2/3 multisig with two of your addresses and the buidlguidl multisig as the third signer? (buidlguidl.eth is like your backup recovery.)

+[ ] can you propose basic transactions with the frontend that sends them to the backend?

+[ ] can you “vote” on the transaction as other signers?

+[ ] can you execute the transaction and does it do the right thing?

+[ ] can you add and remove signers with a custom dialog (that just sends you to the create transaction dialog with the correct calldata)

+[ ] BONUS: for contributing back to the challenges and making components out of these UI elements that can go back to master or be forked to make a formal challenge

+[ ] BONUS: multisig as a service!
+Create a deploy button with a copy paste dialog for sharing so _anyone_ can make a multisig at your url with your frontend

+[ ] BONUS: testing lol

+🧪 This build will require a good knowledge of signed messages and you can get a refresher here: https://github.com/scaffold-eth/scaffold-eth-examples/tree/signature-recover

 ---

 ## TODO: